 1) Damage Control

-Just like patching a hole in the ship, the important thing is stopping the source of the water.
+Just like patching a hole in a sinking ship, the important thing is stopping the source.

 Often, when you first tweak your lower back, what happens is your pelvis actually rotates and shifts out of place.
 Now, this isn’t necessarily the case, but it does seem typical.
 And, the best thing about this is (in the words of the famous Dr. Kelley Starret), “it can’t hurt anything so just do it”.